-With the news that French rider Romain Bardet has suffered an ’embarrassing injury at home’, we got thinking about some of the other strange non-cycling injuries that have hit professional riders over the years.
+With the news that Dylan Teuns suffered an injury in an unusual tractor accident while gardening after the Tour de France, we got thinking about some of the other strange non-cycling injuries that have hit professional riders over the years.

 1. Nacer Bouhanni's pre-Tour punch up